alina2304/Robotik/README.md

 We build a small gripper robot, whose purpose is (as the name implies) gripping things and transporting them out of its path.
 The robots name is Jack the Gripper.
 Additionally Jack can follow a line based on its color sensor.
 The main function of Jack is following a line in an arena, and if he encounters/detects obstacles he grips them and he moves them out the way of the line, then returns to the line and starts following it again, until the next obstacle.

 # Our idea and its developement
 At the beginning we wanted to develop a gripping robot that can recognize different colored objects and sort them by color.
-This would work by bringing the different colored objects to plattforms of the corresponding color (e.g. a red object will be transported to the red plattform/red area).
+This would work by bringing the different colored objects to platforms of the corresponding color (e.g. a red object will be transported to the red plattform/red area).
 However, we had to change this initial vision to accomodate the capacities of the color-sensor.
 This sensor only works at a very short distance, therefore making it impossible to identify the color of an object that is held in the gripping arms.
-Fastening the sensor onto the arms also was not possible, because that would make the arm to heavy and awkward.
+Fastening the sensor onto the arms also was not possible, because that would make the arm to heavy and awkward to operate properly.
 That is why we changed our idea.
-Now the color-sensor is used to identify a black line on white ground to follow it.
-The gripping arms are now used to grip objects on the path and take them out of the way.
+Now the color-sensor is used to identify a black line on white ground to follow.
+The gripping arms are now used to grip objects on the path and move them out of the way.
 Afterwards our robot returns to the line and follows it again.

+The picture shows a first version of Jack.
 ![WhatsApp Image 2024-11-28 at 18 (1)](https://github.com/user-attachments/assets/7bc185c0-22d8-432e-80d4-8b426627de6d)